-Lucille* (not her real name – details have been altered to protect the client’s information) started yelling at me from the waiting room before our first therapy session started.
-She was angry because she hadn’t gotten a text reminder about her appointment, as she used to get from her previous therapist.
+Lucille* (not her real name – details have been altered to protect the client’s information) was angry at me before we started our first therapy session.
+She hadn’t gotten a text reminder about her appointment, as she used to get from her previous therapist.

 Everything was a struggle for Lucille.
 She was suffering constantly and often angry.